castrovroberto/octa-core-cpp/docs/implementation-plan-overview.md

-Of course.
-Based on a complete review of the project documentation, the **`Final Requirements Specification (v3.2)`** is the definitive guide.
-The implementation plan outlined within that document is the source of truth.

-Here is a detailed, granular implementation plan based on the roadmap in `srd-v3.2.md`.

----

 ### Phase P0: Scaffold (Week 1)

 This phase focuses on setting up the foundational structure of the project to ensure all subsequent development is smooth, consistent, and automated.